Author has written 1 story for Harry Potter.

 Hi!!!
 Welcome to my profile!!!

 I LOVE dramoine!!!
-And very many other stories to!!! (watch my favourites:))
+And many other stories too (watch my favourites:))

 Most idiotic character:

 These are some quotes that I like from Harry Potter, the others are just the other random quotes I find amusing.